Slides 📊

 Example 3: Quality Control

-We randomly sample 15 products from an assembly line using different machines and classify each as acceptable or not acceptable.
+We randomly sample 15 products from different assembly lines in a factory and classify each as acceptable or not acceptable.

 This is not a binomial experiment.